|

 itself.

-your attack without additional effort.
-It may require little preparation,
+to your attack without additional effort.
+It may require little

-giving the element of surprise.
-It also, can be extremely frustrating to
+preparation, giving the element of surprise.
+It also, can be extremely

-your rival, helping to win the bout psychologically as well as physically.
+frustrating to your rival, helping to win the bout psychologically as well

-kick etc. Some do not even involve a strike from both sides.
-You can cut off
+a kick etc. Some do not even involve a strike from both sides.
+You can cut

-an attack by simply moving into a position that will jam them, leaving no
+off an attack by simply moving into a position that will jam them, leaving

-opportunity for them to land the attack.
-Alternatively, if he were to simply
+no opportunity for them to land the attack.
+Alternatively, if he were to

-step one way or the other, you could intercept their motion with a blow,
+simply step one way or the other, you could intercept their motion with a

 There are also different times during the adversaries' attack in which an